JING-LYU/final_project/project_proposal.md

 smokers, etc).
 In addition, we are also thinking to explore the confounder in this correlation.

-Plan B: mental health and smoke social behavior and smoke Insurance/health coverage and smoke
+Plan B: mental health and smoke,

+social behavior and smoke,

+Insurance/health coverage and smoke,

+smoke and mood

 ### Anticipated data sources